discorb-lib/discorb/docs/cli/irb.md

 # discorb irb

-discorb irb is a command line tool for interacting with the Discord API.
+This command will start an interactive Ruby shell with connected client.

 ## Usage